-Additionally, Mortensen mentions political dynamics are very different at the state and federal levels, which means there may be a policy priority that you can pursue at the state level that wouldn’t be possible at the federal level, and vice versa.
+Additionally, Mortensen mentions political dynamics are very different at the state and federal levels, which gives MCF more room to be a leader in the state advocacy field, versus taking a more supportive role together with other organizations at the federal level.

 Tips for Advocating at the State Level

 The Most Innovative Campaigns in Digital Advocacy

 How 14 organizations doubled their advocate databases, conducted successful virtual fly-ins, used social media to mobilize supporters, and captured lawmakers’ attention to move the needle on the issues that matter.

 Even if you have a really great idea, don’t go at it alone, Mortensen recommends.
 Build partnerships and find strength together with other stakeholders to the issue you’re working on.
 “It may take longer but it's going to be more successful,” she says.

 2. Connect your state advocacy strategy to personal stories